MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 Create a subnet named *AzureFirewallSubnet*, with an address range of at least **/26**.
 Regardless of scale, the /26 address range is the recommended size and covers any size limitations in the future.
 This subnet doesn't support Network Security Groups (NSGs).
 Azure Firewall requires this subnet.
 If you use a partner NVA, follow its network requirements.

-### Virtual network peering
+### Virtual network connectivity

-Virtual network peering is a non-transitive relationship between two virtual networks.
-If you require spokes to connect to each other, consider adding a separate peering connection between those spokes.
+Virtual network peering or connected groups are a non-transitive relationship between two virtual networks.
+If you require spokes to connect to each other, consider adding a separate peering connection between those spokes or placing them in the same network group.

 Suppose you have several spokes that need to connect with each other.
 In that case, you'll run out of possible peering connections quickly because the number of virtual network peerings per virtual network is limited.
-For more information, see [Networking limits](/azure/azure-subscription-service-limits#networking-limits).
+For more information, see [Networking limits](/azure/azure-subscription-service-limits#networking-limits) and [Connected Groups limits](/azure/virtual-network-manager/faq#what-are-the-service-limitations-of-azure-virtual-network-manager).
 In this scenario, consider using user-defined routes (UDRs) to force traffic destined to a spoke to be sent to Azure Firewall or a network virtual appliance acting as a router at the hub.
 This change will allow the spokes to connect to each other.

 While Azure Firewall is primarily used for egress security, it can be used as an ingress point.
 The topology in this article is designed to facilitate egress flows.
 For more ingress considerations to hub network virtual appliance and ingress routing, see [Firewall and Application Gateway for virtual networks](/azure/architecture/example-scenario/gateway/firewall-application-gateway).

 You can also configure spokes to use the hub gateway to communicate with remote networks.
 To allow gateway traffic to flow from spoke to hub and connect to remote networks, you must:
+Using Vnet peering:
 - Configure the peering connection in the hub to **allow gateway transit**.
 - Configure the peering connection in each spoke to **use remote gateways**.
 - Configure all peering connections to **allow forwarded traffic**.

+Using Connected Groups:
+- Configure a network group and add virtual network members
+- Create a hub and spoke connectivity configuration
+- Select **use hub as a gateway**

-For more information, see [Create VNet peerings](/azure/virtual-network/virtual-network-manage-peering#create-a-peering).
+For more information, see [Create VNet peerings](/azure/virtual-network/virtual-network-manage-peering#create-a-peering) and [Create a Hub and Spoke Connected Group](/azure/virtual-network-manager/how-to-create-hub-and-spoke).

 ### Spoke connectivity

+There are two main ways to allow spoke virtual networks to communicate:

+1. Communicate via using a network virtual appliance like a firewall and router.
+This method incurs a hop between the two spokes.
+2. Direct communication using virtual network peering or AVNM's direct connectivity between spokes.
+This approach does not cause a hop between the two spokes and is recommended for minimizing latency.

+#### Communicate between Virtual Network Spokes through a Network Virtual Appliance

-If you require connectivity between spokes, consider deploying an Azure Firewall or other network virtual appliance.
+If you require connectivity between spokes, consider deploying an Azure Firewall or another network virtual appliance.
 Then create routes to forward traffic from the spoke to the firewall or network virtual appliance, which can then route to the second spoke.
 In this scenario, you must configure the peering connections to **allow forwarded traffic**.

 ![Routing between spokes using Azure Firewall](./images/spoke-spoke-routing.png)